Cartel Capitalism and the Deep State

 An excerpt from my forthcoming book "The Coming World Nation"

-Today I’m sharing another excerpt from my forthcoming book, The Coming World Nation.
-This one’s taken from Chapter 3, which is called “The Industrial Age and the Politics of Energy”.
+This is an excerpt from my new book The Coming World Nation, which is now available on Amazon!
+It’s taken from Chapter 3, which is called “The Industrial Age and the Politics of Energy”.

-Given the critical role that oil would play in 20th-century geopolitics, it is unsurprising that the Rockefeller family, the founders of the Standard Oil cartel, would rise as perhaps the single most dominant power player within America’s oligarchical ruling class.
-Leveraging their immense power and wealth, this dynastic family would exert an outsized influence on the future trajectory of American society, pushing it in the direction of empire and driving the creation of a covert shadow government or “Deep State” within it.
+Given the critical role that oil would come to play in 20th-century geopolitics, it is unsurprising that the Rockefeller dynasty, the founders of the Standard Oil cartel, would rise as perhaps the single most powerful faction within America’s capitalist ruling class.
+Leveraging their immense power and wealth, this dynastic family would exert an outsized influence on the future trajectory of American society, dominating its economy, bribing its politicians, influencing its culture, shaping its foreign policy strategies, and driving buildout of its military-industrial complex.

-Delving into the history of the Rockefellers’s corporate empire, oil industry historian Timothy Mitchell explains that Standard Oil “built its domination of the American oil market by first monopolizing the refining industry, then controlling pipelines and shipping routes, and finally taking charge of distribution, replacing independent importers and wholesalers with Standard Oil's own worldwide networks of storage tanks, horse-drawn carriages, and reusable tin cans.”
+Delving into the origin story of the Rockefellers’s corporate empire, Timothy Mitchell explains that the Standard Oil cartel “built its domination of the American oil market by first monopolizing the refining industry, then controlling pipelines and shipping routes, and finally taking charge of distribution, replacing independent importers and wholesalers with Standard Oil's own worldwide networks of storage tanks, horse-drawn carriages, and reusable tin cans.”

-By gaining an end-to-end monopoly over the oil industry’s global supply chain, the Rockefellers positioned themselves as essential players within America's foreign policy establishment.
+By gaining an end-to-end monopoly over the oil industry’s supply chain, the Rockefellers not only grew immensely wealthy, but they also positioned themselves as key players within America's foreign policy establishment.
 By the turn of the century, oil had become such a critically important resource to the success of American military operations and the growth of its economic power that national security planning could no longer be conducted without the active participation of the Rockefeller family.
-Indeed, it even became an explicit component of US national security strategy to ensure that the Rockefellers maintained their monopoly position over the industry, lest a foreign rival seize control and implement changes to its operations that would compromise the national security interests of the nation.

-During the late 19th and early 20th centuries, the Rockefellers shared power with J.P.
-Morgan, the most powerful and influential banker on Wall Street.
-F. William Engdahl explains that “by the end of the 1890’s, Morgan and Rockefeller had become the giants of an increasingly powerful Money Trust controlling American industry and government policy, … accumulating and consolidating vast fortunes largely through fraud, bribery of public officials and Congress, corruption, forced bankruptcies, and other ‘noble’ practices.”
+During the late 19th and early 20th centuries, the primary other oligarchical faction that the Rockefellers shared power with was the House of Morgan, the most powerful and influential banking house on Wall Street.
+As F. William Engdahl describes, “by the end of the 1890’s, Morgan and Rockefeller had become the giants of an increasingly powerful Money Trust controlling American industry and government policy (and) accumulating and consolidating vast fortunes - largely through fraud, bribery of public officials and Congress, corruption, forced bankruptcies, and other ‘noble’ practices.”

-In his book Seeds of Destruction, Engdahl offers further detail on the unsavory business practices that led to the spectacular rise of these oligarchical dynasties, writing that “in their rise to unprecedented heights of power, the Morgan and Rockefeller interests deployed fraud, deceit, violence, and bribery.”
-They conspired together to engineer financial panics, which they “brought about through their calculated control of financial markets and banking credit, allowing them and their closest allies to consolidate ever more power into fewer and fewer hands.
+In his book Seeds of Destruction, Engdahl offers further detail on the unsavory business practices that brought about the spectacular rise of the new-money capitalistic dynasties of the Gilded Age, writing that “in their rise to unprecedented heights of power, the Morgan and Rockefeller interests deployed fraud, deceit, violence, and bribery.”
+Together, they conspired to engineer financial panics, which were “brought about through their calculated control of financial markets and banking credit, allowing them and their closest allies to consolidate ever more power into fewer and fewer hands.
 It was this concentration of financial power within an elite few wealthy families that created an American plutocracy or, more accurately, an American oligarchy.”

-Americas ascendant oligarchy was centered around an elite syndicate of powerful industrial and banking corporations linked closely to America’s national security establishment.
+Americas ascendant oligarchy was centered around an elite syndicate of powerful industrial and banking corporations linked closely to America’s national security establishment - with Morgan and Rockefeller at the center of this nexus.
 This corporate cabal “used its immense economic power, often secretly and in coordinated fashion, to orchestrate events that generated waves of bankruptcies and severe economic depressions, even panics.”
-The oligarchical rulers in charge of this syndicate “cynically corrupted and co-opted state legislatures, governors, US Congressmen, judges, newspaper editors, and even Presidents to serve their private interests.
-Those interests were served by wars their captive press helped trigger, wars from which that oligarchy profited while thousands (and even millions) of young Americans perished for causes they knew nothing about.”
+The oligarchical rulers behind this Money Trust “cynically corrupted and co-opted state legislatures, governors, US Congressmen, judges, newspaper editors, and even Presidents to serve their private interests, (which) were served by wars their captive press helped trigger - wars from which that oligarchy profited while thousands (and even millions) of young Americans perished for causes they knew nothing about.”

-This oligarchical power structure operated outside the parameters of the US Constitution, becoming the basis of what many geopolitical analysts today term the “Deep State”.
+America’s oligarchical elite operated outside the parameters of the US Constitution, becoming the basis of what many geopolitical analysts today term the “Deep State.”
 In his book American War Machine, Princeton professor Peter Dale Scott, one of the intellectual pioneers of this concept, explains that the term “Deep State” references the existence of “a shadow government, or a state within a state”.

-One way these interactions occur is through is through a “hands off” policy by the government towards its Deep State institutions.
+One way these interactions occur is through a “hands off” policy that the government adopts towards its Deep State elements.
 As an example, consider the CIA, which, “for most of its existence, operated under a secret exemption from legal review of its actions.”

 Another interaction pattern is through outsourcing Deep State operations to private corporations.
 As an example of this, Scott points to “the American company Aramco, representing a consortium of the oil majors Esso, Mobil, Socal, and Texaco.”
 This corporate cartel “conducted its own foreign policy in Arabia, with private connections to the CIA and FBI.”
-Later, in coordination with the CIA, Aramco funded, as a means to consolidate US control over Middle East oil, while at the same time advancing its own financial interests, “not only the Saudi monarchy but also its creation the World Muslim League, which in turn fostered Wahhabism, Islamism, and the forces of al-Qaeda throughout the world.”
+Later, in coordination with the CIA, Aramco funded, as a means to consolidate US control over Middle East oil, “not only the Saudi monarchy but also its creation the World Muslim League, which in turn fostered Wahhabism, Islamism, and the forces of al-Qaeda throughout the world.”

 Here we discover the imperial ambitions of a “shadow government” being advanced through the actions of oil corporations on one hand and US intelligence agencies like the CIA on the other.
-Public and private interests form a symbiotic relationship with each other and become inseparable in their activities.
-Together, they form the basis of the Deep State, which is neither exclusively public nor private but comprised of a synthesis of the two.
+In the Deep State, public and private-facing institutions work together and form a symbiotic relationship with one another, becoming inseparable in their activities.
+This type of partnership forms the basis of the Deep State, which is neither exclusively public nor exclusively private but comprised of a synthesis of the two.

 Hey, Alexander -